LuisZabala10/free-to-play/README.md

 # free-to-play

-#A project madein react with typescript consuming the api free to game
+#A project made in React with TypeScript consuming the API free to game